cyngn/mod-opentsdb/README.md

 * `maxBufferSizeInBytes` The max bytes to send in any send to OpenTsDb, defaults to MTU of 1500 bytes.
 * `prefix` The prefix to pre-pend to all metrics, defaults to nothing.
 If you set it it will add "[yourPrefix]." to all your metrics.
 * `tags` The map of tags to send a long by default with all metrics.
 These are tags you would always want associated with every metric your service is publishing the default is to have no default tags.
+* `maxTags` The max number of tags that the OpenTsdb is configured to handle.
+By default, OpenTsdb instances can handle 8, thus we use it as the default here.
+If you increase it, make sure all of your OpenTsdb instances have been configured correctly.

 ## Operations